gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/terraform/aws-provider-v3/index.md

----
-pagination_label: Upgrade to AWS Provider V3
+# Upgrade to AWS Provider V3
----

-# Intro

 This guide will walk you through how to update the [Gruntwork Reference Architecture](https://gruntwork.io/reference-architecture/) and any code that depends on the